baynec2/geopalette/README.md

 ## Installation

-You can install the development version of Geopalette like so:
+You can install the development version of geopalette like so:

 ``` r
 devtools::install_github(baynec2/geopalette)